fossasia/eventyay-tickets/doc/administrator/installation.rst

     $ pip install --user -U pip setuptools wheel pretalx redis gunicorn

-pretalx works your choice of database backends – usage of PostgreSQL is recommended, but MySQL, SQLite, and Oracle work as well. use the following command to install the database driver (unless you use SQLite, which has its driver built in):
+pretalx works your choice of database backends – we recommend using PostgresQL, but MySQL, SQLite, and Oracle work as well. use the following command to install the database driver (unless you use SQLite, which has its driver built in):